N1x0/Winconfig/README.md

 # Current Configuration
 Personal configuration for windows 10 (2004)

 This is my current setup for windows and some common MS office programs, so something like linux `dotfiles` just for windows I guess.
-There a few (IMO) neat things in here that may be useful to others, which is why I made this repo public.
-The core features can be seperated into

-Split into two seperate configurations 1 for personal and the other for work.
+There a few (IMO) neat things in here that may be useful to others, hich is why I made this repo public.
+The core features can be split into two seperate configurations, 1 for personal and the other for work.
 ## OS configurations

 ### [workspacer](https://www.workspacer.org)